AustinWise/austinwise.github.com/_posts/2015-08-16-spooky-csharp-at-a-distance.markdown

 of interface `IHasName`, but does not actually implement it.
 Using two different methods I create a subclass of `MyBaseClas` that implements `IHasName`:

-  * Create `MySubClass` using CSharp.
+  * Create `MySubClass` using C#.
   * Create `MyGeneratedType` using `System.Reflection.Emit`.

-The `System.Reflection.Emit` method appeared to work in the same way as the CSharp version until I commented-out the definition of `MySubClass` on line 26.
+The `System.Reflection.Emit` method appeared to work in the same way as the C# version until I commented-out the definition of `MySubClass` on line 26.
 Oddly the existence of this sub class effected an the ability for an unrelated generated class to implement the interface!

 ### What's going on here?

-I decided to take a look at the IL of my test program without the subclass and with the sub class.
+Obviously the C# compiler was doing more than I expected.
+To find out what it was doing, I compiler the program twice, once with the subclass and once without.
+I then used `ILDasm` to dump the Microsoft Intermediate Langauge (MSIL) represention of the programs and diffed them.
 Below is the relevant portion of the diff between the two:

 {% highlight diff %}
 --- a/no_subclass.il